sammigachuhi/my_django/docs/08-another-app.md

 ```

-We define a list of URL patterns that correspond to the various view function, in our case, the `dysentry` view function.
-That's what we include here.
+We define a list of URL patterns that correspond to the various view functions, which in our case is the `dysentry` view function.

 ## View the app